Annual Community Survey

 The Survey is a statistically valid random telephone survey of 800 City of Burnside residents.
-It provides the community with an opportunity to have a say and contribute to the development of the draft 2016/17 Business Plan and Budget.
+It provides the community with an opportunity to have a say and contribute to the development of the draft 2017/18 Business Plan and Budget.

-For the first time residents could also have input into the draft Business Plan and Budget, even if they didn't receive a phone call.
+Residents could also have input into the draft Business Plan and Budget, even if they didn't receive a phone call.
 They had the opportunity to complete the online survey.

 The City of Burnside is committed to providing services to the community in the most cost effective manner possible, while at the same time constructing and properly maintaining vital infrastructure for the benefit of existing and future generations.

-- Providing and maintaining parks and reserves
+- Providing and maintaining parks and reserves - 90 per cent

-- Garbage and green waste management
+- Garbage and green waste management - 88 per cent

 The Annual Community Survey is one of the many tools that Council uses to enhance community input into the planning of council business and development of future years’ annual budgets.